Security model

 Transport and authentication

-- All API traffic is authenticated: a Stytch session JWT (verified locally against Stytch's JWKS), a service token, or a local dev header.
+- All API traffic is authenticated: a Stytch session JWT (verified locally against Stytch's JWKS), a CLI session, or a service token.

 - Session JWTs are validated for issuer, audience, and expiry.

-- Service tokens are matched by hash and checked for revocation and expiry on every request.
+- Service tokens and CLI sessions are matched by hash and checked for revocation and expiry on every request.
+Neither is ever stored in a form that could be replayed from a database dump.

 Responsible disclosure